Corona Rigidity: The origins of rigidity questions in -algebras

 \subsection{Preliminaries}

 There are essentially two ways to present \cstar-algebras, an abstract one and a concrete one.
 We start with the latter.

-Let $H$ be a complex Hilbert space, that is a complex Banach space equipped with a sesquilinear inner product $\langle \xi, \eta \rangle$ and a norm $\lVert \xi \rVert := \langle \xi, \xi \rangle^{1/2}$.
-The theory of Hilbert spaces is $\kappa$-categorical (in the context of continuous logic) for every infinite cardinal $\kappa$.
-Indeed, every infinite-dimensional Hilbert space $H$ with density character $\kappa$ is isometric to the space
+Let $H$ be a complex Hilbert space, that is, a complex Banach space equipped with a sesquilinear inner product $\langle \cdot , \cdot \rangle$ and a norm given by $\lVert \xi \rVert := \langle \xi, \xi \rangle^{1/2}$.
+Note that the theory of Hilbert spaces is $\kappa$-categorical (in the context of continuous logic) for every infinite cardinal $\kappa$, indeed every infinite-dimensional Hilbert space $H$ with density character $\kappa$ is isometric to the space